Vegan Blueberry Cheesecake

 - Blend the cashews, coconut milk, coconut oil, maple syrup, lemon juice, lemon zest and vanilla extract together in a high-speed blender or food processor until smooth and creamy.
 (I blend for 60 seconds in a Vitamix)

-- Use a knife to swirl together and create a marble effect.
+- Using a spoon, add dollops of the blueberry compote on top of the cheesecake layer.
+Use a chopstick, skewer or knife to swirl the layers together to create a marble effect.